Latest Developments in Hong Kong Restructuring Law

-Even though the company’s liquidation was commenced by a shareholders’ resolution, it was observed by the court that the company’s liquidation was a collective insolvent proceeding.
-Therefore, the court granted the recognition order sought to allow the liquidators appointed to investigate the affairs of the company.
+Even though the company’s liquidation was commenced by a shareholders’ resolution, it was observed by the court that the company’s liquidation was a collective insolvent proceeding; therefore, the court granted the recognition order sought to allow the liquidators appointed to investigate the affairs of the company.

 However, where the foreign liquidation is a solvent liquidation that is more akin to a ‘private arrangement’ as referred to by the Privy Council in Singularis Holdings Ltd, it would not fall within the principle of modified universalism and, hence, would not be recognised or assisted by the court.

-A similar approach was adopted in the recent English case of Re Sturgeon Central Asia Balanced Fund Ltd (No 2), where the court terminated the recognition order concerning a Bermuda solvent liquidation because the solvency liquidation falls outside the scope of the UNCITRAL Model Law on Cross-Border Insolvency in Great Britain.
+A similar approach was adopted in the English case of Re Sturgeon Central Asia Balanced Fund Ltd (No 2), where the court terminated the recognition order concerning a Bermuda solvent liquidation because the solvency liquidation fell outside the scope of the UNCITRAL Model Law on Cross-Border Insolvency in Great Britain.